mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/install-npu-driver.rst

 website.
 The driver consists of the following packages:

 *  ``intel-driver-compiler-npu``: Intel® driver compiler for NPU hardware;
-   the driver compiler enables compilation of |openvino| IR models using the Level Zero Graph Extension API.
+   the driver compiler enables compilation of OpenVINO™ IR models using the Level Zero Graph Extension API.
 *  ``intel-fw-npu``: Intel® firmware package for NPU hardware.
 *  ``intel-level-zero-npu``: Intel® Level Zero driver for NPU hardware;